Shivamogga Airport

-Shivamogga Airport (IATA: none, ICAO: none), is a domestic airport serving the city of Shivamogga, Karnataka, India.
-It is located at Sogane, 8.8 km from Shivamogga and 8.2 km from Bhadravathi.
+Shivamogga Airport, officially renamed as Rashtrakavi Kuvempu Airport (IATA: RQY, ICAO: VOSH), is a domestic airport serving the city of Shimoga, Karnataka, India.
+It is located at Sogane, 8.8 km from Shimoga and 8.2 km from Bhadravathi.
 The airport was to be built under Public–Private Partnership (PPP) with the Government of Karnataka.
 However, due to delays in project execution, the contract was terminated in January 2015.
 On 15 June 2020, the Chief Minister of Karnataka, B. S. Yediyurappa, laid the foundation stone to start the construction of the airport at a cost of ₹ 4.5 billion.
-The airport is to be constructed in two phases, out of which the first phase was inaugurated on 27 February 2023.
+The airport is to be constructed in two phases, out of which the first phase was inaugurated on 27 February 2023 by Prime Minister, Narendra Modi.
+It is named after Kuvempu, who is regarded as the greatest Kannada poet of the 20th century.

 History

 A team of experts from Airports Authority of India (AAI) visited the two identified suitable sites, at Sogane near Shimoga and Nagarabavi near Ayanur on 4 April 2006.
 Of the two sites inspected by the AAI team, the one at Sogane was found most suitable, due to its wind direction and velocity conditions.
 The only concern was that the land was uneven and needed to be levelled.
 The other site near Ayanur was found inadequate in width for the runway of the proposed airport.

-Nineteen companies had shown interest in developing the airport when the Government had called for an Expression of Interest (EoI) to develop airports in Kalaburagi, Bijapur and Shivamogga.
+Nineteen companies had shown interest in developing the airport when the Government had called for an Expression of Interest (EoI) to develop airports in Kalaburagi, Bijapur and Shimoga.
 The project was awarded to a consortium of Maytas Infra Ltd.), NCC Infrastructure Holdings Ltd. (NCC) and VIE India Project Development and Holding, on 15 November 2007, on a BOT basis.
 Concession period was to be 30 years, to be extended for a further period of 30 years by Mutual Agreement.

-Shivamogga Airport Developers Pvt Ltd (SADPL), a Special Purpose Company, was established to sign the Project Development Agreement (PDA) with the Infrastructure Development Department (IDD) of the Government of Karnataka.
+Shimoga Airport Developers Pvt Ltd (SADPL), a Special Purpose Company, was established to sign the Project Development Agreement (PDA) with the Infrastructure Development Department (IDD) of the Government of Karnataka.
 The Shareholding pattern of Maytas Infra, NCC and VIE was 37%, 37% and 26% respectively in SADPL.
 The project development agreement was signed on 2 April 2008.